GKZ discriminant and Multiplicities

 We recall the definition of GKZ fan (rather GKZ stratification) $\Sigma_{GKZ}(Q)$ in $\Lv_\R$ (aka GIT fan or secondary fan) for a toric GIT problem $Q$.
 We omit $(Q)$ if there is no danger of confusion.

-By the GKZ stratification $\Sigma_{GKZ}(Q)$, we mean the stratification of $\Lv_\R$ generated by $Q_\R$ images of various faces of the positive quadrant $P_N = \R_{\geq 0}^N$.
-A top dimensional strata is called a chamber, and a codimension-1 strata is called a wall.
+Let $\mathscr P(S)$ denote the power set of a set $S$.
+By the GKZ stratification $\Sigma_{GKZ}(Q)$, we mean the stratification of $\Lv_\R$ given by the level sets of the following map:

+A top dimensional stratum is called a chamber, and a codimension-1 stratum is called a wall.
 The support of the GKZ fan is $Q_\R(\R_{\geq 0}^N)$.
 If the support is not the full $\Lv_\R$, then its complement is still a GKZ strata, and we call it the empty chamber.